vladislavmenshov/JS-course/README.md

 Course: Basics of JS programming.
 Authors: Brila Andriy Yuriyovich | 90 hours, 4 months, 2023.

+All JavaScript code is written in an html file in the script tag (at the request of the course to check homework).

 This course covered the following topics:

 1. Introduction to JS.